Joe Anders: Career

+Acting

 In 2019, Anders made his feature film debut at the age of 15 with a small part as Private Willock in the war drama 1917, directed by his father, Sam Mendes.
 He was credited as "Joe Mendes" in the film.

 In 2022, he changed his stage name to Joe Anders and had a small part in the Channel 4 television drama film I Am Ruth (2022), directed by Dominic Savage, appearing alongside his mother Kate Winslet and his sister Mia Threapleton, portraying their son and brother, respectively.

 In 2023, Anders had a small part as an American soldier in the biographical war drama Lee, directed by Ellen Kuras, and had his first leading role in the musical coming-of-age romantic comedy Bonus Track, directed by Julia Jackman.
 For his performance in Bonus Track, he was longlisted for the British Independent Film Awards in the Breakthrough Performance category, but did not get the nomination.

+In October 2024, Anders joined the cast of Zoe Kazan's upcoming miniseries East of Eden, adapted from John Steinbeck's 1952 novel of the same name.
+In May 2025, Anders joined the cast of Apple TV+'s series Cape Fear.

+Writing and music

 Anders is also a musician and learned how to play the piano in 2020 during the COVID-19 lockdown.
 In 2024, he composed the score for Mike Gilbert's short film Big Cat.

-In October 2024, Anders joined the cast of Zoe Kazan's upcoming miniseries East of Eden, adapted from John Steinbeck's 1952 novel of the same name.

-In February 2025, it was reported that Anders wrote the screenplay for Winslet's directorial debut for Netflix, the upcoming British family drama film Goodbye June.

-In May 2025, Anders joined the cast of Apple TV+'s series Cape Fear.
+At the age of 19, Anders attended a screenwriting course at the National Film and Television School in Beaconsfield, England, where he wrote the screenplay for the British family drama film Goodbye June (2025), inspired by the death of his maternal grandmother when he was 13 years old.
+The film marks both Anders' screenwriting debut and Winslet's directorial debut, and was released by Netflix on 24 December 2025.